St. Ann Catholic Church

-"Whatever you did for one of these least brothers of mine, you did for me."
-Matthew 25:41
+"Whatever you did for one of these least ones of mine, you did for me."

 A variety of activities are planned for adults aged 55+.
-We always welcome new people and new ideas.
+We meet monthly (meetings published in bulletin and parish emails) and we always welcome new people and new ideas.
 Contact Katie Johnson for general information. (firstname.lastname@example.org; 804-526-2548)

-Happy Feet Dancers is a group of guys and gals who began dancing together over six years ago.
-We meet in Condon Hall on Monday mornings from 9:30 until noon.
-We dance to all genres of music including waltz, cha cha, night club 2, west coast swing, current pop, and country tunes.
+Happy Feet Dancers is a group of guys and gals who began line dancing together over six years ago.
+They meet in Condon Hall on Tuesday mornings from 9:30 until noon.
+They dance to all genres of music including waltz, cha cha, night club 2, west coast swing, current pop, and country tunes.
 Come to dance and form lasting friendships.
 Open to St. Ann's members and their friends.
 Think you have two left feet?
 Guaranteed you don't!
-Contact Candy McAdams (firstname.lastname@example.org; 804-536-2459)
+Contact Candy McAdams (email@example.com; 804-536-2459)

 Several prayer and Bible study groups meet at St. Ann each week.
 Other opportunities occur periodically throughout the year.
 Please contact the person listed if you are interested.

-Meditation Group – Meditation is an ancient form of prayer that assists the individual with quieting the body and mind, so as to sit quietly in the presence of the Divine.
+Morning Pause – Meditation is an ancient form of prayer that assists the individual with quieting the body and mind, so as to sit quietly in the presence of the Divine.
 We begin by sharing prayer concerns, followed by prayer, a relaxation exercise, and then scripture sharing.
 Our time culminates in sitting in the Divine Presence in silence.
-If you are looking for a peaceful and uplifting opportunity to step away from the busyness of your daily schedule and deepen your relationship with God, please join us on Monday from 3:30-5:00 PM in the chapel.
-Contact Linda Mingos (email@example.com; 804-526-2548)
+If you are looking for a peaceful and uplifting opportunity to step away from the busyness of your daily schedule and deepen your relationship with God, please join us on Mondays from 9:00-10:00 AM in the chapel.
+Contact Linda Mingos (firstname.lastname@example.org; 804-526-2548)